 - Have someone who knows your work and is prepared to write a supporting reference (e.g. a teacher, industry professional or leader of one of the network film academies)

-Complete your application form by the deadline of January 24th
+- Complete your application form by the deadline of January 22nd at 6pm

 The Craft Residential itself largely takes place at two venues - the NFTS and Lane End, a conference venue outside High Wycombe, with excellent accommodation, facilities and grounds.